1. Home

 • How well do you manage stress?
 Deadlines?

-• Are you a good listener?
-Do you have well-developed listening skills?
+• Are you a good listener

 • Do you work well independently?